hivemq/helm-charts/charts/hivemq-edge/DEVELOPMENT.md

 sudo cloud-provider-kind
 ```

-Apply the following service to kind to expose the ports for testing:
+Create a file `service.yaml` with the following content:

 ```
 kind: Service